DibyaProkash/nic-dgl-104/docs/dgl104-2024wi/week-04.md

 Rubrics for both the Programming Practice article and the AI2 project are on Brightspace. **Read them.** They're the criteria I'll grade your work against.

-After reading, post **either** a comment that demonstrates your understanding of the rubrics, **or** a question that will help you (and probably others) understand them better.
-Post in the course Slack/Teams channel.

 > If something in a rubric is unclear, **say so**.
 Fixing an unclear rubric before grading helps everyone — including me.

 ### [REQUIRED] BUILD AN MVP OF YOUR AI2 PROJECT